DDanielRubinstein/RDB-labs-project-daniel-rubinstein-roey-tamir/README.md

 | $$\vdots$$ |
 | $$x_n \ y_n \ z_n$$ |

-> A table of size $1\times n$, such that the single column is labeled X, the points are seperated by rows, and the coordinataes are seperated by spaces.
+> A table of size $n\times 1$, such that the single column is labeled X, the points are seperated by rows, and the coordinataes are seperated by spaces.

 Once the `map.csv` file is present in the same directory, you are good to go!